bertoxious/Spring/README.md

 May or may not implement Serializable interface | must implement Serializable Interface
 Can be accessed by using their names | Can only be accessed using getters and setters
 Fields may have any of the access modifiers such as public, private, protected. | Fields can only have private access.
+In POJO, it is not necessary to have a no-arg constructor; it may or may not have it. | It must have a noArgs constructor.
+In POJO, it is not necessary to have a no-arg constructor; it may or may not have it. | The disadvantage of using the Bean is that the Default constructor and public setter can change the object state when it should be immutable.